vicenteherrera/starter-ml/README.md

 On Linux for some local models, before you install a specific Python version, you need to install the `libffi` package with: `sudo apt-get install libffi-dev`.

+You have the alternative to use a container image to navigate and test the examples, use `cd _utils ; make`.

 Examples have a `makefile` with several targets, most of the time just executing `make` will setup and install everything, as well as execute the main example in the directory.